 The diagnosis of a mitochondrial disorder such as MILS or NARP syndrome is difficult.
 However, physicians, especially those experienced with these types of disorders, can make a diagnosis based upon the identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.

 A diagnosis of some cases of MILS or NARP syndrome can be confirmed through molecular genetic testing.
-Molecular genetic testing can detect mutations in specific genes known to cause MILS and NARP syndrome, but is available only on a clinical basis.
+Molecular genetic testing can detect mutations in specific genes known to cause MILS and NARP syndrome, and is available on a clinical basis.
 The mtDNA mutations associated with these disorders can be detected in white blood cells (leukocytes), but other tissue samples may also be necessary such as skin, skeletal muscle, hair follicles or urinary sediment.

 Clinical Testing and Workup